matt9527-marist/MyObsidianNotes/Machine Learning/006 Classification Concepts and Metrics.md

 	- False Negative
 Therefore our accuracy is:
 $$Accuracy = \frac{TP + TN}{TP + FP + TN + FN}$$
 This is the accuracy metric for a binary confusion matrix.
 While good, it comes with some drawbacks.
+Consider a case where a random classifier yields a very high `TN` count.